spmeesseman/vscode-extjs/README.md

 This extension is unable to perform the app/workspace commands using Sencha Cmd that the Sencha extension provides.

-Aside from that, the ExtJs Language Server provides everything else it is capable of:
+Aside from that, the ExtJs Language Server provides everything else it is capable of (and of course more):

 1. `Intellisense` and `Code Completion` for class members and local controller variables created with Ext.create.
 2. `Go To Definition` for classes and class string literals.